 1) Staking – The first is to do the old tried and true method of staking.
 Using a couple of bamboo or similar stakes with twine can help keep the plant vertical.

 2) Taller Competition – The second is to provide enough supporting vegetation.
 Having other tall perennials such as Echinacea purpurea, or some ornamental Little Bluestem grass planted right beside New England Aster can help support the plant.
 But more importantly, the competing roots will force the roots of New England Aster to stay closer to the main stalks, as well as go deeper.

 3) Cutting Asters back in Summer – And finally, the third method is that you can cut the plant in half.
 That’s right!
-You just trim the plant back by about 1/2 it’s height in early July.
+Known as the Chelsea Chop, you just trim the plant back by about 1/2 it’s height in early July.
 The stalks will immediately start branching, and the overall height will be lowered.
 This will make it easier for New England Aster to stand up tall and erect when it blooms in the Fall.

 Cutting Back in Fall